Balajinator-FMI/sunny-app/README.md

-# sunny-app
+# Sunny

-A mobile app to help with skin protection from harmful UV rays.
+## A mobile app to help with skin protection from harmful UV rays.